Quality Bone Densitometry: Performance, Interpretation, and Clinical Application for Technologists

 An Osteoporosis Essentials Course of the International Society for Clinical Densitometry & International Osteoporosis Foundation

 The core elements of this program focus on performing quality DXA scans, dissecting the data and applying this knowledge to a technologist’s role in patient care.
 This course, which focuses on quality DXA, is innovative, interactive and informative.
-The course emphasizes technical excellence in the performance, analysis, and troubleshooting of bone densitometry scans.
-The course will provide standard practices and applications to raise the quality of DXA scan procedures and its impact on patient care.
-This is achieved by enhancing awareness of the technical expertise involved in performing bone densitometry and applying protocols to address the everyday challenges.
-The course focuses on the considerable impact that a technologist plays in the delivery of quality DXA, and how that influences patient management.
+The course emphasizes technical excellence in the performance, analysis and troubleshooting of bone densitometry scans.
+It provides standard practices and applications to raise the quality of DXA scan procedures and their impact on patient care.
+The program is designed to enhance awareness of the technical expertise involved in performing bone densitometry and applying protocols to address the everyday challenges.
+Attendees with come away with a strong sense of the considerable impact that a technologist plays in the delivery of quality DXA, and how that influences patient management.

-Prerequisite and Optional videos are included in the registration fees.
-Access to that content will be made available to registered participants 30 days prior to the course start date through the ISCD online education portal.
+Prerequisite videos are included in the registration fees.
+While these are not required, it is suggested that registrants complete them in preparation for the course.
+Access to that content will be made available to registrants through the ISCD Learning Center prior to the program.

 This course is appropriate for those involved in the performance of DXA scans and open to any health professional performing these scans.